Interstate 5

 A final California Interstate 5 reassurance shield is posted after the Hilt Road interchange.
 Photo taken 03/31/05.

-Scenes Pertaining to Interstate 5
+Interstate 5 scenes

 1. A History of Dunsmuir, CA by the Dunsmuir Chamber of Commerce.